Romina Brignardello-Petersen

 Training

 Dr. Brignardello-Petersen obtained a DDS degree from the University of Chile in 2007, and practiced dentistry before moving to Canada in 2010.
 Dr. Brignardello-Petersen received an MSc (2012) and a PhD (2016) degree in Clinical Epidemiology and Healthcare Research at the Institute of Health Policy, Management, and Evaluation, at the University of Toronto.
 She also holds an MSc degree in biostatistics from the University of Chile (2015).
-After spending two years as a Postdoctoral Research Fellow at HEI, she joined as a full-time faculty member in 2018.
+After spending two years as a Postdoctoral Research Fellow at HEI, she joined as a full-time faculty member in 2018, and was promoted to Associate Professor in 2023.

 Distinctions